BarCharge/barcharge/README.md

 # barcharge
-Supplying liquid courage for pussies
+Supplying liquid courage so everybody can face their fears